Excilyano/JSONParser/README.md

   - logs :  textual information about what has been parsed in each trace under the [files](files) directory
   - report : global html report for each trace parsed
   - report/graphs : individual graphs generated which are combined to generate the full report

-Please take a look at our [outputs](output/report/index_report.html) to have a hint of the result !

 ## Created by
 * CASSIN Etienne